scarimp/Workflow-Ground/README.md

 Worklow-Ground
 ==============

-A vey simple workflow using git.
+A very simple workflow using git.

 I made the following steps: